-Traveling or travelling depends on where is your audience.
-Traveling is the preferred spelling in the U.S. Travelling is the preferred spelling in the UK or in the Commonwealth.
+Traveling or travelling depends on where your audience is.
+Traveling is the preferred spelling in the United States.
+Travelling is the preferred spelling in the UK or in the Commonwealth.
 This American-British spelling difference carries for other forms: traveled or travelled and traveler or traveller.

 By now, you probably know when to use which spelling—it should conform to the place your audience is.
 If you’re writing a paper for a college class in the United States, you should use the shorter spelling.
 However, if you live in the United States but are applying for a job in Australia, you could instead choose to use the spelling they prefer.